-BE HOLDING is a large scale operatic performance work created by poet Ross Gay, composer Tyshawn Sorey, New Music Ensemble Yarn/Wire, and director/artist Brooke O’Harra.
+BE HOLDING is a large scale performance created by poet Ross Gay, composer Tyshawn Sorey, New Music Ensemble Yarn/Wire, and director/artist Brooke O’Harra.

 “It has occurred to me, with much sorrow (though I’m getting over it), that not everyone knows who Dr. J (Julius Erving) is.
 I have learned this over the years, as I was trying to write this poem and would occasionally be talking to an audience that consisted, at least in part, of, shall we say, millennials, about what I was working on.
 “Oh,” I’d say vaguely, “I’m working on a poem about Dr. J.” In these encounters I realized that many of these otherwise decent people had never heard of The Doctor (though LeBron James, et a few al, they had all mostly at least heard of).